altv-crc/altv-event-suggestions-vscode-extension/README.md

 * Better event name auto-completion for cross-resource usage.
 * Better parameter suggestions if a comment is placed above the original emit.

+## Event Support

+✅  WebView to Client
+✅  Client to WebView
+✅  Client to Client
+✅  Server to Server
+✅  Server to Client (player.emit, and alt.emitClient)
+✅  Client to Server

 ## What is the problem?

 When using `emit` the event is not propogated to the appropriate `alt.on` handler.